 What you should know

-It’s spreading fast – COVID-19 is a respiratory virus with no verified vaccine or cure.
-It reached pandemic proportions months ago and as it continues to spread in Arizona, your life will be disrupted in many ways.
+It’s spreading fast – COVID-19 is a respiratory virus that reached pandemic proportions last year and as it continues to spread in Arizona, your life will continue to be disrupted in many ways.
 We can all do our part to help minimize its impact by wearing a mask in public, socially distancing and staying home as much as we can.

 Anyone can get it – Everyone risks contracting it as long as it remains widespread.
 While some experience mild symptoms or none, older people or anyone with previous health problems are most susceptible to it and for more serious complications.
 Some, but not all, younger and healthier people can recover with minimal medical intervention,while the older and sicker more likely require medical care or hospitalization.